 “The author writes with authority about that part of the country and for the reader who becomes an avid follower of Cook’s novels, there is the added pleasure of running into some of the same people met in other books.”
 M. K. Turner, Bookreview.com

-About This Book
+About This eBook

-With the help of the town’s parson, Thomas O’Malley, townsfolk’s raise the funds needed to help get Shannon and her child to Montana.
+With the help of the town’s parson, Thomas O’Malley, townsfolk’s raise the funds needed to help get Nathalie and her child to Montana.
 But the last leg of her journey won’t be easy to say the least.
-Indians, grizzly bear, cougar, highwaymen and betrayal by a rancher will whittle away at the last bit of hope for Shannon and her daughter to reach Garnet alive.
+Indians, grizzly bear, cougar, highwaymen and betrayal by a rancher will whittle away at the last bit of hope for Nathalie and her daughter to reach Garnet alive.
 When they finally reach Garnet, she learns her husband’s brother Lance is died in a mine cave-in.

 Sample Story Excerpt…..

 They had to jump out the attic window.
 By now the attic was smoky as hell.
 As Emma reached her parents bed she coughed and cried.
-As Shannon tried to calm her daughter down she said in a frightened voice, “Emma, now you listen to me.
+As Nathalie tried to calm her daughter down she said in a frightened voice, “Emily, now you listen to me.
 We’re all gonna have to climb out that window and get out on the roof.
 Then we’ll have to jump to the ground.
 It isn’t that far so don’t be afraid to jump.

 We all have to jump.
 Then we have to get away from the cabin.
 Do you understand, momma?”
-Shannon didn’t hear her daughter but she felt her shake her head yes.
+Nathalie didn’t hear her daughter but she felt her shake her head yes.
 But as soon as she told her daughter to start crawling on her belly toward the attic window flames began shooting up from the floorboards beside the window.
 It was now or never for the family.

-With her head, face, neck and right arm stinging from her burns Shannon looked up at the attic window as she got to her feet.
+With her head, face, neck and right arm stinging from her burns Nathalie looked up at the attic window as she got to her feet.
 All she saw were flames coming out of the window.
 Her husband didn’t make it out the window in time.
 As they hugged each other they were forced to get away from the cabin that was totally engulfed in flames now.
-Mother and daughter were in shock as they slowly began walking backwards.
+Mother and daughter were in shock as they slowly began walking backward.

 The wind was blowing and it carried burning embers through the air onto their barn, chicken coop, hog pen, well and woodshed.
 In less than 15 minutes their entire ranch, except for their corral, was on fire too.
 As they huddled together on the ground they cried.
 Suddenly, gunfire erupted from inside the cabin where Christopher’s rifles, pistol and boxes of shells were by the front door.